junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 Doubtful cases:
 - Harry Potter M1-3.
 It was supposedly EX, but all that was released on early BDs was 5.1.
 Later BDs got a DTS-X remix.
 So the source may not be 6.1.
 - Arashi no Yoru Ni got a DVD with 5.1 AC3 EX.
 It was a TV movie.
-I doubt it's true EX due to budget, and it's historically popular to use the EX flag even if it's not EX cuz older AVRs wouldn't use the BC speaker, unless there was a EX flag.
+I doubt it's true EX due to budget, and it's historically popular to use the EX flag even if it's not EX since older AVRs wouldn't use the BC speaker, unless there was a EX flag.

 Proven cases:
 - Spirited away eventually got a 6.1, for the Japanese BD.
 Not that much separation tho.
 Most dubs are 5.1, may be EX.